markusmoenig/Eldiron/docs/docs/official_rules.md

 text commands use `use_action("<id>")`; for example `use_action("power_strike")` or `use power strike orc` in text play.
 Resource actions can also be typed by name, such as `gather herbs`, `gather wood`, or `gather feathers`, which targets the nearest matching visible resource node.
+Successful gathering sends a localized result message such as `You gather Wild Herb x2`.
 Recipes can be typed by name too, such as `craft blessed herb`, `craft wooden arrows`, or `craft hunting bow`.
+Container transfers start with simple text commands such as `put wild herb in bag` and `take wild herb from bag`.

 | Ability | Kind | Cooldown | Range | Effect |
 | --- | --- | ---: | --- | --- |